 How long does it take for Philodendron birkin to root in water?

-It generally takes as little as 10 days or as long as 3-4 weeks for a Philodendron birkin cutting to root in water.
+It generally takes as little as ten days or 3-4 weeks for a Philodendron birkin cutting to root in water.

 How can you propagate a Philodendron birkin?

-There are 3 ways you can propagate a Philodendron birkin: stem cuttings in water, air layering, or by division.
-The easiest propagation methods are the division and stem cutting methods.
-But if you are a pro green thumb, then try the rewarding but challenging air layering propagation method.
+You can propagate a Philodendron birkin: stem cuttings in water, air layering, or by division.
+The easiest propagation methods are the division and stem-cutting methods.
+But if you are a pro-green thumb, try the rewarding but challenging air layering propagation method.

 The Final Word About How to Propagate Philodendron birkin in Water

 That’s it!
 An easy-to-follow 12-step guide to propagating your Philodendron birkin in water.

 Now that you’ve created one new Philodendron birkin, are you ready to propagate again so you can keep growing your Philodendron birkin family of plants?

 If you are looking for a more challenging propagation method, you can also try propagating the Philodendron birkin by air layering.